-Before the application of the Rosphalt[®] LT mix, a tack coat needs to be applied to ensure proper adhesion of the mat to the deck.
-Tack Coat will be used on all Rosphalt[®] LT projects.
+Before the application of the Rosphalt mix, a tack coat needs to be applied.
+Tack Coat will be used on all Rosphalt projects.

 A moisture meter should be used to check the moisture content of the deck.
 A reading of 6% or less is required.
 The Contractor needs to provide the meter and record readings for future reference, if necessary.